namdeirf/sig-workflows/README.md

 - [Discussions](https://github.com/OAI/sig-workflows/discussions) - Use the GitHub discussions to ask questions, provide opinions and engage with the group
 - [Issues](https://github.com/OAI/sig-workflows/issues) - Feel free to submit a Github issue with any question or comment about the working group
 - [Projects](https://github.com/OAI/sig-workflows/projects) - Keep up to speed on the various projects occurring via Github projects for this group
-- Slack - if you have access to the OpenAPI slack workspace, then join the `sig-workflows` channel.
-If you do not have access, please request access by emailing `operations@openapis.org`.
+- [Slack](https://open-api.slack.com/archives/C022K8VD7AP) - if you have access to the OpenAPI slack workspace, then join the `sig-workflows` channel.
+If you do not have access, please request access by emailing [operations@openapis.org](mailto:operations@openapis.org).